ManonLef/To-Do-App/resources and notes/notes.md

 - [x] create function to edit project name
 - [x] create visuals to edit project name
   - [x] consider adding a hidden form in the spot of that project that hides and un-hides with edit fields that submit on enter
-- add color to task div based on priority
 - [x] look into `form.reset()` instead of my current functions to clear the form
   - [x] use `form.reset()` for project submit as well
 - [x] add event listener to checkbox on render to add classname